biscuit-auth/biscuit/SPECIFICATIONS.md

 cannot increase its rights with later blocks.

-This is done through execution scopes: by default, a block's rules and checks can only apply on facts created in the current or previous blocks.
-Facts, rules, checks and policies of the verifier are executed in the context of the authority block.
+This is done through execution scopes: by default, a block's rules and checks can only apply on facts created in the authority, in the current block or in the authorizer.
+Rules, checks and policies defined in the authorizer can only apply on facts created in the authority or in the authorizer.

 Example: